 Build a better breakfast

-- Be a role model – Your kids are more likely to eat breakfast if you do, too.
+- Be a role model.
+Your kids are more likely to eat breakfast if you do, too.

 I wanted to create something that was grab-and-go.
-As a kid, I never had trouble getting up to eat breakfast but my sister was CONSTANTLY oversleeping/running late/skipping breakfast on her way to school.
+As a kid, I never had trouble getting up to eat breakfast, but my sister was constantly oversleeping/running late/skipping breakfast on her way to school.
 When kids have trouble getting up in the morning, it’s important to have quick, easy options ready for them so they don’t miss out on the most important meal of the day.
 I also wanted to create an energy dense breakfast that included at least three of the five food groups.
-These Apple Cinnamon Breakfast Bars contain whole grains, dairy and fruit all in one easy to eat bar!
+These Apple Cinnamon Breakfast Bars contain whole grains, dairy, and fruit all in one easy to eat bar!

-If you’re making these to eat on the run, let them cool completely, cut into bars and place in individual ziploc bags.
+If you’re making these to eat on the run, let them cool completely, cut into bars, and place in individual ziploc bags.
 Store them in the fridge and your kids can grab one on their way out the door.
 If you have a little more time in the morning, stick one on a plate, microwave to warm it up, and top with a little peanut butter.
 Alternatively, crumble one into a bowl of low-fat yogurt for more dairy power!Try these Easy Apple Cinnamon Breakfast Bars on a busy weekday morning!Click To Tweet

 *ADA Mideast compensated me for this post.
 All thoughts, opinions and the recipe are my own*